mcsandeep/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-cloud-platform/quick-start.md

 ## Step 3: Set up a Policy and Key

-Implementing a policy and key system is crucial when creating an API.
-In this step, we will show you how to do this.
+In this step, we will guide you through the process of creating a policy and key system to secure your APIs.

-#### Implementing a Policy:
+#### Create a Policy:

 * Click on "Policies" under the "System Management" section on the left-hand side.
 * Click on the button "ADD POLICY."